LuWo0/minecraft-clone/minecraft-clone/README.md

 # minecraft-clone
-Building a minecraft clone using react, javascript and three.js
+Building a MineCraft clone using react, javascript and three.js